 As people age, their physical and emotional needs obviously change, with many needing companionship or assistance, just as the psalmist expresses in Psalm 71.
 However, the senior adult group should never be viewed as a liability to the church: Older members contribute significant wisdom and experience, as the Apostle Paul recognized when instructing Titus about church life (Titus 2:4).
-There is much the local church can do to esteem its older members and recognize their value, while at the same time assisting with their needs.
+(See blog post, "The Beautiful Mess of a Multigenerational Church.")
+There is much the local church can do to esteem its older members and recognize their contributions, while at the same time assisting with their needs.

 Check back often as new resources are added.